Skip to main content

 4. Validate Credentials

-Click the Validate Credentials button.
+Click Validate Credentials.
 OPBX tests the connection to Cloudonix and verifies your credentials.

 5. Generate Webhook API Key